-Color Line is the biggest in Norway and one of the biggest in Europe for European short sea shipping.
-The company operates six ships on four routes between Norway, Sweden, Denmark and Germany, with cruising on the Oslo-Kiel route, transport on the routes from Larvik and Kristiansand to Hirtshals and transport and shopping on the Sandefjord-Strømstad route.
+Color Line is the biggest shipping company in Norway and one of the biggest in Europe who offer European short sea shipping.
+The Color Line shipping company operates seven ships on four international routes between Norway, Sweden, Denmark and Germany, with cruising on the Oslo-Kiel route, transport on the routes from Larvik and Kristiansand to Hirtshals and transport and shopping on the Sandefjord-Strømstad route.
 In addition to passenger and goods transport, Color Line operates conferences and exhibitions, hotel operation, restaurants, shops, entertainment and tour production.

 The company employs about 2,300 people (full-time equivalents) in four countries and is currently the only shipping line in international passenger and goods traffic with scheduled services to and from Norway, with ships on the Norwegian shipping register, under Norwegian ownership and with its head office in Norway.

-Color Line transports almost four million passengers a year.
-The company also transports about 900,000 cars and about 175,000 trailers (12 m), which corresponds to more than 20 per cent of the annual goods traffic on the road route across Svinesund (2016).
+Color Line transports almost four million passengers, about 900,000 cars and about 180,000 trailers (12 m) a year, which corresponds to more than 20 per cent of the annual goods traffic on the road route across Svinesund (2016).

 ‘The company’s vision is to be the best in Europe for cruising and transport.’Color Line

-Color Line wishes to be at the forefront in introducing new, climate-friendly technology on board the ships and in the ports the ships call at.
+Color Line’s vison is to be at the forefront in introducing new, climate-friendly technology on board the ships and in the ports the ships call at.
 For example, Color Line now has shore power systems in all four ports in Norway that the company uses for scheduled services.
 The total reduction from the use of these systems amounts to 8,000 tonnes of CO2 per year, which corresponds to the emissions from more than 5,000 cars.
 There is also a significant reduction in NOx, SOx and noise.
-The company has invested in scrubber systems on board, so as to satisfy the emission requirements for sulphur and other substances.
+The company has invested in scrubber systems on board, to satisfy the emission requirements for sulphur and other substances.

-In June 2019, Color Line will put the world’s biggest plug-in hybrid ship into service between Sandefjord and Strømstad.
+In June 2019, Color Line will launch and operate the world’s biggest plug-in hybrid ship between Sandefjord and Strømstad.

 Digitalisation and new technology

-In recent years the company has invested more than NOK 500 million in new technology, cost-effectiveness and product development.
-Among other things, the company has installed a new digital booking and check-in platform with automatic check-in.
-Color Line has also installed Wi-Fi networks on board all its ships.
-The technology is continuously developed so as to ensure efficiency and increase customer satisfaction.
+In recent years, the company has invested more than NOK 500 million in new technology, cost-effectiveness and product development.
+Among other things, Color Line has installed a new digital booking and check-in platform with automatic check-in.
+The company has also installed Wi-Fi networks on board all its ships.
+The technology is continuously developed to ensure efficiency and increase customer satisfaction.

 Growth in tourism is expected to be 80 per cent on a global basis by 2030 (UNWTO) and the trend for Norwegian tourism is above this level.
-In recent years Norway has experienced a great increase in both foreign and domestic tourism.
-According to the research project REISEPOL, a potential growth in value creation of over 70 per cent is expected.
-Tourism is a focus area for Color Line and the company plays a key role as both transporter and tour operator.
+In the last years, Norway has recorded a great increase in both foreign and domestic tourism.
+According to the research project REISEPOL, a potential growth in value creation of over 70 per cent.
+For the Color Line shipping company tourism a focus area for and plays a key role as both transporter and tour operator.

 Almost 600,000 foreign tourists a year travel to Norway with Color Line.
 In Norway, this represents about 3.5 million bed nights on shore and the company’s international guests represent 8 per cent of the total international tourist consumption in Norway.
 According to analysis company Horwath, this represents a total spend of almost NOK 3.6 billion.
 This means that for every krone spent on board by international guests, 5 kroner are spent on shore in Norway.
 If we include the total knock-on effects the total is 11 kroner, which means that Color Line plays a highly important role for Norwegian tourism.